Awesome: The Daily Show

 - It's somewhat telling that he made that joke at the beginning of June, but it only seemed to be reported around the time he had that interview.

-- July 27th: Jon blasts Fox News for downplaying the religious motivations of Christian extremists while emphasizing similar motivations of Muslim extremists.
+- July 27th: After the Norway terrorist attacks, Jon blasts Fox News for downplaying/dismissing the religious motivations of Christian extremists while emphasizing similar motivations of Muslim extremists.

 - August 1st: Jon calls out the Tea Party for somehow being unsatisfied with the deal reached on the debt ceiling, despite having had nearly all of their demands met.